curateteaching/digitalpedagogy/keywords/access.md

 * Artifact Type: Assignment
 * Source URL: [https://multimediacomp.wordpress.com/2012/02/29/blog-post-on-audiovisual-narration/](https://multimediacomp.wordpress.com/2012/02/29/blog-post-on-audiovisual-narration/)
 * Artifact Permissions: Permission requested, awaiting response.
-* Copy of the Artifact:
+* Copy of the Artifact: CC BY NC
 * Creator: Amy Vidali, University of Colorado Denver

 Many courses that once might have asked students to author text-only assignments now require them to create artifacts with a significant visual component, artifacts ranging from infographics to comics to digital stories.
 Potential readers of those artifacts who are blind or have low vision will, of course, find them more than a little challenging.
 In her course on multimedia composition &mdash; as part of her unit on "Thinking in Pictures" &mdash; Vidali has her students create a comic and then introduces them to the concept of "visual/audio description."
 She explains why multiple means of representation are important, distinguishes between interpretation and description, and provides several links to explanations and examples from various sources.
 This assignment requires students to publish their text-based description alongside their comic.